10 days MOT/ICE-E

 - Lubrication: the different lubrication modes.
 Viscosity.
 Stribeck curve.

-Inlet/exhaust processes - Performances and forced induction 1.5 days
+Inlet/exhaust processes - Performances & forced induction 1.5 days

 - Fluid dynamics: Bernoulli equation, Saint Venant equation, sound velocity.